 Can I contact my child at camp?

 In the event of an emergency, you may contact the Adventure Links office and we will relay the message to your child.
-Instructors are equipped with cellular phones but due to the nature and location of our activities, the phones may be out of service area and we rely upon messages.
-The Instructors on overnight and expedition programs are instructed to contact the office at least once per week during their program or immediately in the event of an emergency.
+Instructors are equipped with cellular phones but due to the nature and location of our activities, the phones may be out of service and we rely upon messages.
+The Instructors on overnight and expedition programs are instructed to contact the office at least once per week during their program and immediately in the event of an emergency.
 It is at this time that updates and messages can be delivered.
 It is not feasible to receive updates on a daily basis.

 What if my child gets sick or injured during camp?